hvaezapp/Reservation/README.md

 This is a **Reservation System** built with **ASP.NET Core 9**, designed to handle room bookings efficiently and prevent duplicate or conflicting reservations.

 The project uses **Vertical Slice Architecture** to achieve better separation of concerns and maintainability.
 To handle concurrency and avoid race conditions, it leverages **Redis** and **RedLock.net** for distributed locking.
+It also implements the **Outbox Pattern** to ensure reliable and consistent delivery of notification messages to **RabbitMQ**, enabling eventual consistency in a distributed environment.

 ---

 ## ✨ Features

 - Vertical Slice Architecture for better scalability and modular design
 - Prevents race conditions and duplicate reservations using Redis and RedLock
+- Reliable message delivery using the **Outbox Pattern** with **RabbitMQ**
 - Fluent input validation using **FluentValidation**
 - Data persistence using **Entity Framework Core** with **SQL Server**
 - Clean, extensible structure for handling different reservation scenarios

 ---